demisto/content/Packs/EncryptionTools/Integrations/EncryptionTools/README.md

 > XSOAR

 #### Usage Recommendations:

 The output of this command is the decrypted value, which may be sensitive data.
 In order to wrap the output and prevent the data from being printed to the war room you should call the command from a script using the following code:
-`decrypted_content = execute_command('encryption-tools-decrypt-text', {'base64_to_decrypt': <decrypted_striing>'}, True)`
+`decrypted_content = execute_command('encryption-tools-decrypt-text', {'base64_to_decrypt': <decrypted_string>'}, True)`

 ### encryption-tools-encrypt-file